-These hip spots take patio season to a whole new level and bring out the best of what the city has to offer: incredible skyline views, snack bars, great design, and vibrant atmospheres —even hitting our list as one of the best things to do in Canada.
+These hip spots take patio season to a whole new level and bring out the best of what the city has to offer: incredible skyline views, snack bars, great design, and vibrant atmospheres —these rooftop bars even hit our list as one of the best things to do in Toronto.

-Centrally located in the heart of Toronto’s Entertainment District, The Porch always seems to have a vibrant atmosphere radiating from it.
+Centrally located in the heart of Toronto’s Entertainment District, The Porch always seems to radiate good vibes.
 It’s become a favorite spot for after-work drinks, lazy summer nights, and pit stops after a visit to St. Lawrence Market (it’s just a 20 minute walk away, and makes for a perfect weekend activity).
-It’s convenient location even offers an up-close and personal view of the CN Tower itself.
+Its convenient location even offers an up-close and personal view of the CN Tower itself.

 Open all-year round, the Sky Yard at the Drake Hotel is one of Toronto’s most iconic spots.
 The upscale bohemian aesthetic that has come to define the Drake Hotel is on full-display across the comfortable furniture and eye-popping artwork, staying true to its West Queen West roots.
 With imaginative cocktails, bites to share and large dishes (brunch is especially popular) on the menu, it’s easy to see why this is typically regarded as one of Toronto’s very best rooftop bars.

 With three dozen beers available on tap and more than 100 bottled beers in stock, Bar Hop Brewco rooftop bar is one of the Toronto’s premiere destinations for local and craft beer.
 The sprawling rooftop terrace is decked out with industrial decor, hanging lights and bright accents, where it’s easy to relax and enjoy a cold brew in the midst of summertime heat.